 Einstein received countless letters from the public, but he always tried to answer mail sent by children.
 (In one letter, a young girl complained about her troubles with math.
 The professor supposedly wrote back, "Do not worry about your difficulty in Mathematics.
 I can assure you mine are still greater.")
 Einstein's many correspondences with children—filled with charm and encouragement—are compiled in a book by Alice Calaprice called Dear Professor Einstein.

-16. Einstein turned down the presidency of Israel.
+16. Albert Einstein turned down the presidency of Israel.

 After the first president of the State of Israel, Chaim Weizmann, died in 1952, the Prime Minister asked Einstein to step into the (mostly ceremonial) role.
 The physicist declined, writing: "I am deeply moved by the offer from our State of Israel, and at once saddened and ashamed that I cannot accept it.
 All my life I have dealt with objective matters, hence I lack both the natural aptitude and the experience to deal properly with people and to exercise official functions."

-17. Einstein was an outspoken advocate for racial justice.
+17. Albert Einstein was an outspoken advocate for racial justice.

 Yoda's face was partly modeled after Einstein's.
 According to Star Wars special-effects artist Nick Maley, "A picture of Einstein ended up on the wall behind the Yoda sculptures and the wrinkles around Einstein's eyes somehow got worked into the Yoda design.
 Over the course of this evolutionary process Yoda slowly changed from a comparatively spritely [sic], tall, skinny, grasshopper kind of character into the old wise spirited gnome that we all know today."

-19. Einstein's theories are more relevant than you think.
+19. Albert Einstein's theories are more relevant than you think.

 It's easy to assume that Einstein's theories of relativity are purely theoretical, but they really do affect your everyday life.
 For instance, the theory of general relativity states that gravity affects time: Time moves by faster for objects in space than objects here on Earth.
 And that has profound implications for many space-based technologies, especially the accuracy of your GPS.
 His theories also explain how electromagnets work and are foundational to nuclear technology.